Polo Grounds Music

-Polo Grounds Music is a hip hop and R&B record label, distributed by Sony Music's RCA Records.
-Founded in 2006 by Bryan Leach, Polo Grounds Music is a full-service entertainment company with a focus in publishing, management, marketing and promotions.
+Polo Grounds Music is a hip-hop and R&B record label, distributed by Sony Music's RCA Records.
+Founded on August 17, 2006 by Bryan Leach.

 History

 Foundation

-In 2006, Bryan Leach, a longtime native of Harlem, New York City, had formed a limited liability company called Polo Grounds Music, named after Polo Grounds Towers (the apartment complex where Leach grew up during his adolescence, which was built on the former site of the Polo Grounds stadium).
+In 2006, Bryan Leach, a longtime native of Harlem, New York City, had formed a limited liability company called Polo Grounds Music, named after Polo Grounds Towers (the apartment complex where Leach grew up, which was built on the former site of the Polo Grounds stadium).

 Partnership with J and success

-After securing a joint venture partnership with Clive Davis' J Records, the label's first signee was Baton Rouge rapper Hurricane Chris, who in 2007, would give the label its first platinum hit single with "A Bay Bay".
+After securing a joint venture partnership with Clive Davis' J Records, the label's first signee was Baton Rouge rapper Hurricane Chris, who in 2007, would earn the label its first Platinum hit single with "A Bay Bay".
 It was followed up by the release of Chris' debut, 51/50 Ratchet, that November.
-Leach was also given an offer to become senior vice president of RCA Records, but he declined, choosing to be in charge of his own label fully.
+Leach was also given an offer to become senior vice president of RCA Records, but he declined, preferring to be in charge of his own label.

 In 2009, Polo Grounds signed Pitbull, following the bankruptcy and closure of his previous label, TVT Records; founder Bryan Leach had previously had involvement with TVT as he was the vice president of A&R since 1998 until 2005.
 Upon signing, he was granted his own imprint, Mr. 305, Inc. That August, Pitbull released Pitbull Starring in Rebelution, which garnered its multi-platinum hit single, "Hotel Room Service", helping the album top the Billboard rap album chart.
 The song's success followed up two years later with the release of Planet Pit, and its singles, "Hey Baby (Drop It to the Floor)" and "Give Me Everything".